Frequently Asked Questions (General Terms & Conditions)

 If you wish to be considered for Pell Grant for courses being taken at another Maricopa community college(s), you must submit a completed Consortium Agreement form to the PC Financial Aid Office by the Pell Recalculation Date.

 Please note that it is the STUDENT's responsibility to pay the tuition using their own funds at the host (participating) school.
 The home (parent) school cannot put a hold on classes nor contact the host (participating) school to inform them of anticipated aid.
 Financial aid must be awarded at the home school.
-Additionally, students requesting loans must be enrolled in at least six credit hours per term at the home school.
 For all Consortium Agreements the course work at the host institution may not overlap the end date of the prior term or start date of the subsequent term at the home institution.

 You may only receive federal financial aid funding for one repetition of a previously passed course.
 A passed course is defined as one in which a grade of A, B, C, D, or P is received.